kwaroran/RisuAI/plugins.md

 ### `nativeFetch(url: string, arg: NativeFetchArg = {}): Promise<NativeFetchResults>`

-Fetches a URL with the native fetch API, which has CORS restrictions.
+Fetches a URL with the native API, which doesn't have CORS restrictions. this API is designed as a subset of [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) with a few differences.

 #### Arguments